raspibo/eventman/docs/DEVELOPMENT.md

     |  +- fonts/ - third-party fonts
     |  +- images/ - third-party images
     |  +- i18n/ - i18n files
-    +- templates/ - Tornado Web templates (not used
+    +- templates/ - Tornado Web templates (not used) +- tests/ - eeeehhhh

-    +- tests/ - eeeehhhh
+Most of the time you have to edit something in angular\_app/js/ (for the logic; especially controllers.js and services.js), angular\_app/*.html (for the presentation) or eventman\_server.py for the backend.

 Coding style and conventions